 Few plants are as extravagant with their blooms as wisteria vines, strung with fragrant, eight- to ten-inch (20- to 25-cm) flower racemes dripping downward.
 But if your wisteria vine blooms sparsely—or has never bloomed—the best way to trigger flower production is by pruning.

 Japanese wisteria (Wisteria floribunda) is a rampant woody plant that requires pruning twice a year in late winter (March) and late summer (August) to encourage flower buds.
 If your wisteria is a roiling mass of long stems, you’re facing a large and ultimately satisfying job with loppers and secateurs.
-Begin by identifying the thickest and oldest branches (the first-tier wood) that form the central architecture of the vine.
+In March, begin by identifying the thickest and oldest branches (the first-tier wood) that form the central architecture of the vine.
 Coming off of these are medium-thick branches (second-tier wood).
 These, in turn, produce lots of long, whippy stems springing outward (third-tier wood).

 If the wisteria is congested, with too many medium-sized branches following and twisting around the heaviest first-tier wood, use the loppers to eliminate up to half of the second-tier wood (which will also remove the youngest wood springing from those sections).
 The second-tier branches tend to twist around older wood and some sections may be too closely bound together to allow removal, so cut as low down and close to the thickest, first-tier wood as you can.
 This will help to control the size and weight of the vine and improve its appearance when in leaf.